 Along with efforts to raise awareness of lack of water, springtime is an opportunity to think smaller, especially in terms of the role water can play in our vital organs, especially the kidney.

 Both efforts are designed to increase awareness about kidneys in general, offer assistance to people battling kidney diseases, and encourage people to get their kidneys checked as a precaution.

 The National Kidney Foundation, which organizes and promotes the month, says that kidney disease is the ninth leading cause of death in the U.S., and more than 590,000 people in the U.S. have some degree of kidney failure.
 A variety of diseases can affect kidneys, such as Chronic Kidney Disease, which affects 1 in 10 people worldwide and results in a gradual loss of kidney function.

 When someone’s kidneys are working well, they help filter waste from the body and enhance blood by creating red blood cells.
 They also regulate many other processes, including regulating blood pressure.

 How Home Care Can Help

-Whether someone is on a home health care program or a hospice care program, the staff will likely encourage their clients to make sure they’re drinking regular amounts of water and that any possible kidney problems or even questions or concerns are properly checked out by a provider.
+Whether someone is on a home health care program or a hospice care program, the staff will likely encourage their patients to make sure they’re drinking regular amounts of water and that any possible kidney problems or even questions or concerns are properly checked out by a provider.

 In the Cedar Rapids area, the staff at Above and Beyond Home Health Care is always eager to make sure people remember to drink water regularly.
-This can also include education for clients who haven’t necessarily learned why water is important and why they should make the effort to put effort into staying hydrated.
+This can also include education for patients who haven’t necessarily learned why water is important and why they should make the effort to put effort into staying hydrated.